Skip to main content

 We also have a vanning “gift shop” full of collectibles for sale so you can add to your collection or find that souvenir to get your collection started.
 And, just like any other van event you may attend, you will receive a souvenir dash plaque of you visit to the Museum of Vanning & Hall of Fame.
 We have taken the gift shop online so that you may purchase vanning memorabilia from the comfort of your own home.

-So, if you are a Vanner or just interested in this unique American & International phenomenon, and you would like to get involved, "Click Here."
+If you are a Vanner or just interested in this unique American & International phenomenon, and you would like to get involved, "Click Here."